 Guraidhoo Manta point was another one of my favorite dive points, for I witnessed many Manta rays and eagle rays near the cleaning stations coming up to clean their gills and skin from the smaller fishes.

-Read on how to plan a trip to Maldives on a Budget on The Roving Heart.
+Read on how to plan a trip to the Maldives on a Budget on The Roving Heart.

 Best Scuba Diving Locations in Africa